gem/oq-engine/doc/scenario-from-shakemap.md

 engine will automatically put the assets on a grid.
 The larger the grid spacing, the smaller the number of points, until the calculation can be done.

-Due to numeric errors, you can also get interpolation errors when computing the site amplification, independently from the correlation.
+IF the ground motion values are particularly small, you can also get interpolation errors when computing the site amplification, independently from the correlation.

 Moreover, especially for old ShakeMaps, the USGS can provide them in a format that the engine cannot read.

-So you not expect the functionality to work 100% of the times.
+So you should not expect the functionality to work 100% of the times.